-(c) Effective Subsequent to 2018 but not Adopted Early
+(c) Effective Subsequent to 2020 but not Adopted Early

-Presented in the succeeding pages are new PFRS, interpretation, amendments to and interpretations of existing standards effective for annual periods subsequent to 2018, which are adopted by the FRSC.
-Management will adopt these relevant pronouncements in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements.
+There are amendments and improvements to existing standards effective for annual periods subsequent to 2020, which are adopted by the FRSC.
+Management will adopt the relevant pronouncements in the succeeding page in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements.